The Documentary Blueprint: A Timeline of Observation vs. Direction

 • Mode: Pure Observation

 • What I’m Doing: This is where my photojournalism background shines.
-I’m capture both the toasts and the reactions people have to them.
+I’m capturing both the toasts and the reactions people have to them.
 I’m capturing your friends joking at the bar.
 You’ll also find me in the middle of a crowded dance floor dodging limbs.

 Return to FAQ